Codesai/website/_i18n/es/_posts/2022-11-04-code-smells-taxonomies-and-catalogs-english.md

 We highly recommend reading this book to delve into the discipline of refactoring and better understand when and why to apply the refactorings that appear in Fowler’s catalogue.

-Although we also refer to to the rest of the taxonomies that we talk about in this post, the content about code smells in our course [Code Smells & Refactoring](https://codesai.com/cursos/refactoring/) is based on Wake’s taxonomy seasoned with a bit of our own experience.
+Although we also refer to to the rest of the taxonomies that we talk about in this post, the content about code smells in our course [Code Smells & Refactoring](https://codesai.com/cursos/refactoring/) is mainly based on Wake’s taxonomy seasoned with a bit of our own experience.
 <a name="mantyla_taxonomy_2003"></a>

 ### Mäntylä et al 2003.

-In this taxonomy, the code smells are grouped according to the effect they have on the code (the type of problem, what they make difficult or the practices or principles that they break).
+In this taxonomy, code smells are grouped according to the effect they have on code (the type of problem, what they make difficult or the practices or principles that they break).
 This classification criteria is called "*obstruction*" by Jerzyk 2022.

 The original classification from 2003 ([A Taxonomy and an Initial Empirical Study of Bad Smells in Code](https://www.researchgate.net/publication/4036832_A_Taxonomy_and_an_Initial_Empirical_Study_of_Bad_Smells_in_Code)) is comprised of 7 code smells categories: *Bloaters*, *Object -Orientation Abusers*, *Change Preventers*, *Dispensables*, *Encapsulators*, *Couplers* and *Others*.